scaleoutsean/awesome-solidfire/README.md

 ## Why SolidFire

-- Fully programmable storage - from the initial node configuration to automated storage provisioning for containers.
+- Fully programmable storage - from the initial node configuration to automated storage provisioning for containers
-- Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86_64 servers to hypervisors, VMs and containers.
+- Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86_64 servers to hypervisors, VMs and containers
 - Always-on effciency with zero-performance impact.
-Compression and deduplication cannot be disabled.
+Compression and deduplication cannot be disabled
-- Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis.
+- Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
-- General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale.
+- General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale
-- Can be merged into or serve as a base for NetApp HCI - add two or more NetApp HCI compute nodes and convert your SolidFire cluster into NetApp HCI.
+- Can be merged into or serve as a base for NetApp HCI - add two or more NetApp HCI compute nodes and convert your SolidFire cluster into NetApp HCI

 ### Why NetApp HCI

 - Open architecture
   - Connect 3rd party compute nodes to NetApp HCI storage (iSCSI).
 Get more out of your existing VMware, Linux, and Windows servers by connecting them to NetApp HCI storage over dedicated VLAN.
-For example you can attach your sandbox cluster to dedicated NetApp HCI iSCSI volumes and get all the benefits of SolidFire.
+For example you can attach your sandbox cluster to dedicated NetApp HCI iSCSI volumes and get all the benefits of SolidFire
   - Connect NetApp HCI compute nodes to NetApp or 3rd party storage (NFS or iSCSI).
-This way you can run very heavy workloads on NetApp HCI compute while offloading the heavy I/O to NetApp ONTAP or E-Series arrays.
+This way you can run very heavy workloads on NetApp HCI compute while offloading the heavy I/O to NetApp ONTAP or E-Series arrays
 - Hybrid Cloud and Data Fabric integrations for a multi-cloud (including on-premises Private Cloud) world.
-Supports NetApp ONTAP Select, Cloud Volumes on HCI, and major Kubernetes platforms.
+Supports NetApp ONTAP Select, Cloud Volumes on HCI, and major Kubernetes platforms
 - Easily and quickly onboard VM or container workloads with confidence.
 Control network and compute resources through hypervisor and container engine.
-Control storage capacity and QoS with SolidFire.
+Control storage capacity and QoS with SolidFire
-- Never buy storage, compute and software that you don't need (a norm with _shared core_ HCI clusters).
+- Never buy storage, compute and software that you don't need (a norm with _shared core_ HCI clusters)
-- Probably the best HCI platform for migration of old vSphere 5.x clusters to a modern vSphere and container infrastructure.
+- Probably the best HCI platform for migration of old vSphere 5.x clusters to a modern vSphere and container infrastructure
 - Netapp HCI lets you repurpose your HCI compute nodes.
-VMware to OpenStack or the other way around, for example.
+VMware to OpenStack or the other way around, for example

 ## Resources

 ### Virtualization - VMware vSphere

 - Check out VMware related material on the NetApp web site (Private cloud, VDI/EUC, GPU computing and more)
 - vCenter Plugin for Element Software (used to be called "VCP") is built into NetApp HCI and may be installed in other vCenter servers you want to connect to separate NetApp HCI volumes.
-SolidFire users may get it from NetApp downloads for Element Software.
+SolidFire users may get it from NetApp downloads for Element Software
 - [vRealize Orchestrator Plugin for Element Software](https://github.com/solidfire/vrealize-orchestrator-plugin)
 - [vRealize Automation for NetApp HCI and SolidFire](https://bluemedora.com/resource/vmware-vrealize-operations-management-pack-for-netapp-hci-solidfire/)
 - [pyNSXdeploy](https://github.com/solidfire/pyNSXdeploy) -  automate deployment of NSX on vSphere 6 on NetApp HCI